SAS-Innovate-2025/Friends-with-Benefits-SAS-SQL-R-and-Python-in-SAS-Viya-Workbench/README.md

 This hands-on workshop shows learners how they can seamlessly switch from SAS® , SQL, R, and Python within a project – under the mantra of "use the right tool for the job".
 Or, more simply put: use the tool you know.
 This activity follows a new policy analyst at the Department of Health and Human Services, who is tasked with understanding how the coronavirus, i.e., COVID19, impacted the labor supply of prime-aged women across the United States.
 Along that policy journey, you'll also gain exposure to SAS®  Viya Workbench, our latest-and-greatest coding environment!

+Use the following line of code to clone the required GitHub repo: git clone https://github.com/lincolngroves/SAS-OTJ-HHS2.git

 ## Important Information

 This site provides the hands-on instructions for a specific SAS Innovate 2025 provided by SAS Education.
 The instructions in these pages are specific to the workshop and ***should not*** be considered a replacement for the official [SAS Documentation](http://documentation.sas.com).
 Some parts of these instructions will **only** work correctly in the Lab environments provided by SAS Education.